telatin/IoHeat/workshop/README.md

 Open the "**Thonny**" program from the Rasbperry menu -> programming.
 You will see that it has three sections, one being the editor where we can write our program, and below (called _shell_), a section where we will be able to see the execution of our program.

+:bulb: Note that the full version of the scripts, with comments, is available in this directory.e

 Try this first program, saving it as '`hello.py`':
 ```
 teamName = 'IoHeat team'